 5. Extra Layers

 We want to keep your little one as comfortable as possible throughout the day, whether that means having rain layers for summer afternoon showers (we recommend packing a rain jacket every day), or a long sleeve shirt or towel for water days.
 Even in the summer, weather can cool off quickly, so a light fleece or zip-up jacket is always a good idea—just make sure it fits in your kiddo’s bag and they are comfortable carrying it.
+For water days specifically, make sure to bring a change of clothes and a swimsuit (while still keeping sun protection in mind) for your camper.

 Bonus!
 Here’s what not to bring to day camp: